nachiketjagtap/NEWS-App/README.md

-#This is a simple project where I will be implementing the concepts of fetching dat from api.
+#This is a simple project where I learned the concept of fetching data from api.